rate0/net4/README.md

 ## Features

 ### 1. Data Ingestion & Processing
-- Support for PCAP files, network device logs, and other forensic data
+- Support for PCAP files and other network capture formats
 - Automatic parsing, indexing, and structuring for efficient analysis
 - **Native Scapy-based** packet processing with no external dependencies
 - **Live network capture** capability with filtering options